RhysLees/laravel-installer-plus/README.md

 ## Repositories

 If you need to require a private package, first add the package to the `packages->composer` array.
-You can add the repository to the `repositories` array.
+You can then add the repository to the `repositories` array.

-> NOTE: currently only suppor

 ```json
 "repositories": [